Computing

 Wireless networks

-There are four wireless networks available in the Department of Chemistry and therefore the library:
+There are three wireless networks available in the Department of Chemistry and therefore the library:

 Please see the Department Computing service Network Connections website for further information on how to get connected to the network wirelessly.